RSS Feed

 Thursday Apr 8, 2010

 This is a traditional bread we make in Brazil.
 We use Polvilho to make it.
 Polvilho is basically tapioca flour/starch.
-I was so happy when a friend of mine told me I could purchase tapioca flour at the health food store in bulk.
+You can purchase tapioca flour at the health food store in bulk.
 You can also find small bags at the grocery store in the health food aisle.
-Since then I have been “playing” with recipes, this one is the closest one I have from the Brazilian taste.
 Now all I have to do is try with different cheeses.
 This bread is very good warm.
 It is also yummy to cut it in half and make sandwiches or even add a little bit of butter!
-YUM :) Enjoy!
+YUM 🙂 Enjoy!

 1 cup whole milk